lmtoan/azure-vm-setup/README.md

 **STOP HERE.
 DO NOT PIP INSTALL ANYTHING ELSE**

+Attach a Disk
+---
+- Follow this [instruction](https://devopscube.com/mount-ebs-volume-ec2-instance/) for AWS-EC2
+- Follow this [instruction](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/attach-disk-portal#connect-to-the-linux-vm-to-mount-the-new-disk) for Azure

 Virtual Environment Setup
 ---
 Steps:
 - `mkdir /datadrive/envs`
-- `virtualenv --python=python3.6 /datadrive/envs/<your_env_name> --system-site-packages`.
+- `virtualenv --python=python3.6 /datadrive/envs/<your_env_name>`.
-	- This command will create a Python 3 virtual environment that inherits all the base packages that are pre-installed in the VM.
+	- Default to empty Python 3 environment, check in `/usr/bin` for which Python versions are available.
 The virtual environment is stored on /datadrive/envs directory to save OS disk space.
+	- Add ` --system-site-packages` to inherit all the base packages that are pre-installed in the VM, however not recommended.
 - To activate your environment, do `source /datadrive/envs/<your_env_name>/bin/activate`
 	- If fancy, add this line to `.bashrc` : `alias <your_env_name>='source /datadrive/envs/<your_env_name>/bin/activate'`.
 Then `source ~/.bashrc` to take effect
 	- After that, only run `your-env-name` to activate the environment and begin work